Acacia trachycarpa: Description

 The spreading shrub or tree has minni ritchi style bark typically grows to a height of 1 to 4 m but can reach as high as 6 m.
 The crown is often spreading but sometimes flat-topped.
 The bark is a burgundy red to reddish-brown colour which peels off the trunk and branches in thin strips that curl backward.
 The narrowly linear shaped phyllodes have a length of 4 to 10 cm and a width of 0.8 to 2 mm in the typical variant which become longer and wider for the dwarf variant.
 The dull green phyllodes are normally soft and delicate and can be straight or shallowly curved or wavy.
 They have three or more parallel longitudinal nerves per face but normally only the central nerve is apparent.
 The apex narrows to a fine and pungent point.
 It blooms from April to October producing yellow flowers.
 The simple inflorescences simple form as a flower-spike that is 9 to 30 cm in length.
 The seed pods that form later have a narrowly oblong to linear shape. the pods are flat with straight sides with little constriction between seeds.
-The resinous, sticky, shiny brown pods have a length of 7 to 11 cm and a width of 7 to 12 mm and are strongly an commonly irregularly curved.
+The resinous, sticky, shiny brown pods have a length of 7 to 11 cm and a width of 7 to 12 mm and are strongly and commonly irregularly curved.
 The seeds within are arranged obliquely and have a spherical to obloid shape.
 The shiny dark brown to black seeds are 5 to 8 mm in length and 4 to 7 mm wide with a dull yellow to brown depression at the centre.